Rabios/Pancake/docs/creating_game_levels.md

-# Creating game levels/scenes with Pancake
+# Game Levels/Scenes creation

-There is a lot of ways to do,Like this one:
+There is a lot of ways to do, Like this one:

 ```javascript
 var current_game_level = 1;
 var game = pancake.timers.timer(function() {